 Do you suffer from symptoms of panic disorder?
 If yes, you might have a form of generalized anxiety disorder, also known as panic disorder.
 Left unchecked, the panic disorder could affect your daily quality of life as it could lead to mental health issues at school or work, decreased quality of relationships, and social alienation.
 If you are worried about whether you have panic disorder symptoms, you should seek medical help immediately.
 Find out more about this disorder by reading on.

+Panic disorder is often associated with comorbidity, especially substance abuse and depression.
 This disorder’s causes are not yet known fully but based on the research done so far, several causes have been identified.
 One cause is genetics, such that some people are predisposed to have the disorder than others.
 Genetics also play a role in whether an individual experiences depression and other physical symptoms of panic disorder.
 Panic disorder can be inherited through genes passed down from the mother or the father.
 The condition also runs in families, wherein members share certain traits and characteristics.

 There are several ways of treating depression and anxiety.
 One way is through medication.
 Antidepressants, used in conjunction with specific lifestyle and dietary changes, are effective treatments for the disorder.
 Other forms of medicines used in conjunction with these lifestyle changes include biofeedback therapy and certain types of exercises.
 However, one should note that drugs are only effective as long as they are taken and not allowed to withdraw from the treatment.